harlan-zw/laradock-cli/README.md

 ## Usage

-1. `laradock setup` Run the setup tool
+1. `laradock install` Run the setup tool
 2. Check the `.env.laradock` and the files within `./env/docker` has the correct configuration for your project.
 3. `laradock` Build and run the containers and then mount to the workspace container.